mrhut10/mudbath-challenge-ui/readme.md

   validation was stateful and hence the unique check on product ID's didn't update.
   * it also effected relatedProducts validation (originally was stored in UI as comma separated integers)
   * by pulling the validation logic out of state, and making functional which could run at re-render has removed this problem plus... ended up changing the way relatedProducts was stored in state anyway.

+  *moved state management into redux store and reducers